Maduro accuses U.S. official of plotting Venezuela invasion, gives no evidence

 Bolton is a longtime opponent of leftist governments in Latin America and he announced the most recent sanctions against Venezuela last month as part of a pledge to crack down on Venezuela, Cuba and Nicaragua, which he dubbed the “troika of tyranny.”

-Reporting by Caracas newsroom; Additional reporting by Roberta Rampton in Washington; Editing by Frances Kerry
+Reporting by Caracas newsroom; additional reporting by Roberta Rampton in Washington; editing by Frances Kerry and Lisa Shumaker